ministryofjustice/modernisation-platform-terraform-loadbalancer/README.md

 Try a query like `select * from lb_logs limit 100;`

+## Module created S3 access_logs bucket

+If you want to use this lb module to create the s3 bucket for access logging you need to set access_logs = true when the loadbalancer is first created.
+If you set access_logs = false and then later change it to true the module will not create the bucket for you and the terraform apply will fail.

+There is a Load Balancer validation step that checks that the bucket is writable and this will fail, likely because the check runs before the permissions have been applied to the bucket.
+Where the lb module creates the bucket from scratch at lb creation time this doesn't occur as terraform's dependency management ensures the bucket is created with the correct permissions before the lb.

+If you can't re-create the loadbalancer from scratch you need to create an external bucket yourself and then set the existing_bucket_name variable to the name of the bucket you created as well as access_logs = true.
+See the [External buckets](#external-buckets) section for more information.

 ## External buckets

 If you decide to use externally created buckets they need to have been created and have appropriate permissions applied to them BEFORE `access_logs = true` and `existing_bucket_name` values are added to the lb code.
 If you add these values before the bucket is created you will get an error because the lb module will run a check to see if the s3 bucket is writeable and if it is not it will fail.